 Start a compost bin

-If you haven’t got one already, setting up a compost bin will help you get rid of all the fallen leaves and plant debris as well as kitchen scraps, vacuum dust, pet hair and newspaper.
-You don’t actually need a physical bin, if you have a room to make a compost heap do so, as the bins do fill up quickly.
+If you haven’t got one already, setting up a compost bin will help you get rid of all the fallen leaves and plant debris as well as kitchen scraps, vacuum dust, pet hair, and newspaper.
+You don’t actually need a physical bin if you have room to make a compost heap do so, as the bins do fill up quickly.

 A compost heap needs a mix of ‘brown layers’ and ‘green layers’.
-The brown provide the carbon and are things like twigs, dead leaves and newspaper.
+The brown provide the carbon and are things like twigs, dead leaves, straw, hay, cardboard, and newspaper.
 The green provide the nitrogen and are your fruit and vegetable scraps, grass clippings, eggshells etc.

 You want to layer your compost like a lasagna.
 For each layer of brown, add a layer of green.
-Try make sure no pieces are too big in your compost as they’ll take longer to break down.
+Try to make sure no pieces are too big in your compost as they’ll take longer to break down.
 Then you wait as the worms do their thing and break it down for you.
-To speed things up, cover the compost to keep it warm (with a lid if it’s a bin or a burlap sack if it’s a heap) and add an occasional sprinkle of Blood and Bone.
+To speed things up, cover the compost to keep it warm (with a lid if it’s a bin or a burlap sack if it’s a heap) and turn it once a week.

 Start seedlings inside

-You can get well a head in your spring planting by starting seedlings inside.
-I will do a more in depth post on this later on this month.
+You can get well ahead in your spring planting by starting seedlings inside.
+Here’s some more info on starting seedlings inside.

 Plant Fruit Trees

-It’s still a good time to plant deciduous fruit trees right now, but do so before they start to blossom.
-Garden centres should have them on special now which is an added bonus.
+It’s still a good time to plant deciduous fruit trees right now but do so before they start to blossom.
+Garden centers should have them on special now which is an added bonus.

 Treat Leaf curl

-My nectarine and peach trees were affected by leaf curl last year.
-If yours were too, treat them now with an organic copper oxy spray such as this one.
+If your trees were affected by leaf curl, treat them now with an organic copper spray, do it before the buds on the trees burst.
 If you don’t, it’s most likely that your trees will get affected again by the fungal spores left over winter.
+If you had a thrip problem, use a horticultural oil* to smother over-wintering thrip eggs.